 Know what the value is that you’re offering

-> We’re not talking about price here, we’re talking about the value that you offer for a customer and their company.
+We’re not talking about price here, we’re talking about the value that you offer for a customer and their company.
 How can you benefit them?
 What added value do you bring?
 Is there any way you can improve on that added value?
 Instead of being a product or service, work on being a solution and a trusted partner.
-Don’t be tempted to offer price reductions, instead look at ways you can add further value.
+Don’t be tempted to offer price reductions, instead, look at ways you can add further value.

-> What can they expect from you?
+What can they expect from you?

-> Talk through customers’ expectations with them and make sure they are realistic.
-It’s always going to be better to under promise and over deliver.
+Talk through customers’ expectations with them and make sure they are realistic.
+It’s always going to be better to under-promise and over-deliver.
 The last thing you want is a mismatch between what they think they’re getting and when, and what actually happens.
 Make it clear beforehand exactly what they can expect from you and what the process will be.

-> Turn your services into a package
+Turn your services into a package

-> How you present your services can have a big effect on how hard or easy they are to sell.
+How you present your services can have a big effect on how hard or easy they are to sell.
 The key is to move away from being thought of as a one-off.
 Cleverly packaging up your services is one way to achieve this.
-For example, you may package them in such a way that commits clients to working with you for a longer period, by offering a certain price in exchange for a minimum length of contract.
+For example, you may package them in such a way that commits clients to work with you for a longer period, by offering a certain price in exchange for a minimum length of the contract.

-> When you’re a consultant, no marketing will ever be as strong as having a happy client tell others how great you are.
+When you’re a consultant, no marketing will ever be as strong as having a happy client tell others how great you are.
 Ask yourself, would current customers recommend you to others?
 If not, then you have a problem.
 Think about ways you can achieve and encourage this.

 The number one technique for achieving sales today is consultative selling, which is about focusing on the customer and their needs.
 There is no one formula for how consultative selling should be used, it is an individual process and will depend on what you are offering and who you target.